-- (1) The defence of the diploma thesis and the subject area part of the state final examination are initiated by the chair of the examination board.
-The examination board verifies the identity of the student. - (2) The course of the defence of the diploma thesis and the subject area part of the state final examination is managed by the chair of the examination board. - (3) The report of the holding of the defence of the diploma thesis includes the report of the diploma thesis advisor and the reviewer's report.
+(1) The defence of the diploma thesis and the subject area state examination are initiated by the chair of the examination board.
+The examination board verifies the identity of the student.

+(2) The course of the defence of the diploma thesis and the subject area state examination is managed by the chair of the examination board.

+(3) The report of the holding of the defence of the diploma thesis includes the report of the diploma thesis advisor and the reviewer's report.